jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_controller_storage.rst

    If you require better performance, OVS-DPDK should be used:

-   * Runs directly on the host (it is NOT containerized).
+   * Runs directly on the host (it is not containerized).
    * Requires that at least 1 core be assigned/dedicated to the vSwitch function.

    To deploy the default containerized OVS: